RBrooksDK/ALI1_25/README.md

 - Vectors and vector operations
 - Differential equations

-## :fontawesome-solid-vector-square:{ .fa-vector-square} Lectures and course organization
+## :fontawesome-solid-chalkboard-teacher:{ .fa-chalkboard-teacher} Lectures and course organization

 The course is scheduled to start Monday August 4 and will continue up until and including August 19.
 All sessions are from **8:20 to 11:50** in room **C03.12**, except the very first session which is from **8:20 to 14:20**.
 In general, each session is made up of four activities: